andmadri/minishell/README.md

 ## Builtins
 ### echo
 Prints a line of text to the standard output.
 Commonly used to display messages or output the value of variables.
-If *echo -n*, then a newline should be omitted at the end of echo's output
+If *echo -n*, then a newline should be omitted at the end of echo's output.

 ```c
 static bool	check_flag_n(char *str)